 Sleep on the Train and Save on Hotel Costs

 Trains traverse Europe with a level of service not seen in North America.
 Many first-time visitors invest in rail passes that save time and money.
 For an added fee, you can also bed down for the night on some trains.

 There is much economy in pulling out of a station late at night and arriving in the next place on your itinerary eight hours later.
 The savings can be measured in time: do you want to spend the better part of a day in Europe watching Germany's industrial heartland go by your window?
 You spend the time sleeping and save your waking hours for more interesting travel discoveries.
-There is a financial savings available because the price for a night train is often less than all but the cheapest hotel rooms.
+There is a financial saving available because the price for a night train is often less than all but the cheapest hotel rooms.
 You wake up in the center of a new city, ready for the day.
 One warning: Many people find sleeping on a train very difficult.
 It is clearly not for everyone.Continue to 8 of 10 below.

 08 of 10